How to Leave the United States and Where to Go Next: 5 Easy Steps

 Think of a back-pocket residence as your insurance policy in the event that something happens to your original Plan B.

-If, due to any reason, you find yourself stuck in your country, not being able to move to your Plan B residence, your back-pocket residence can offer you the out you desperately want at that moment.
+If, for any reason, you find yourself stuck in your country, not being able to move to your Plan B residence, your back-pocket residence can offer you the out you desperately want at that moment.

 Ideally, for a back-pocket residence, you should select a country with the most flexible or non-existent visiting regulations.